 The Tribe is governed by a 14 member Business Council elected on staggered two year terms form the four districts of the reservation.
 The Tribal Government headquarters are located in Nespelem, with governmental services provided in all districts.

 There are approximately 9,500 enrolled tribal members the enrollment office indicates approximately 2/3 living on or near the reservation and the remaining 1/3 all around the world.

 Isolation and distance from metropolitan centers creates challenges for Patent and Referred Care.
 Clients have to travel two hours each way to Spokane or Wenatchee for specialized health services.

 The 40,000 square foot IHS clinic in Nespelem was completed in June 2007.
 It was a collaborative process with between Indian Health Services and Colville Tribes.
 It is planned in phase implementation.
 Phase one consisted of the medical, radiology, laboratory, pharmacy and optometry patient services.
-Additionally the Patient and Referred Care formerly (Contract Health Services) and Administration were included in phase one.
+Additionally the Patient and Purchased/Referred Care (PRC) (Contract Health Services) and Administration were included in phase one.
 In 2010 the 5 chair dental operatory were added.
 Plans remain to expand the final area for the needed administrative area.

 Recognizing that the largest population of tribal members reside in the Omak District the Colville Tribes built a modest facility which is leased by the Indian Health Services.
 Patient services provided include, medical, laboratory, dental and administration are included.
 The facility is also utilized by the Women, Infant and Children program which is operated by the Colville Tribes.